mominabilal/comment-toxicity-pythonML/README.md

 2.  **Connect to Google Drive:** Ensure your Google Drive is mounted to access the `train.csv` file.
 3.  **Run the cells:** Execute the cells sequentially to load data, preprocess it, build and train the model, and evaluate its performance.

-The notebook includes steps for:
+The collab notebook includes steps for:

 *   Loading the data using pandas.
 *   Vectorizing the text data using `TextVectorization`.